psake/PowerShellBuild/README.md

 ## Tasks

-**PowerShellBuild.Common** is a PowerShell module that provides helper functions to handle the common build, test, and release steps typically found in PowerShell module projects.
+**PowerShellBuild** is a PowerShell module that provides helper functions to handle the common build, test, and release steps typically found in PowerShell module projects.
-These steps are exposed as a set of [psake](https://github.com/psake/psake) tasks found in [psakeFile.ps1](./PowerShellBuild.Common/psakeFile.ps1) in the root of the module, and as PowerShell aliases which you can dot source if using [Invoke-Build](https://github.com/nightroman/Invoke-Build).
+These steps are exposed as a set of [psake](https://github.com/psake/psake) tasks found in [psakeFile.ps1](./PowerShellBuild/psakeFile.ps1) in the root of the module, and as PowerShell aliases which you can dot source if using [Invoke-Build](https://github.com/nightroman/Invoke-Build).
 In psake `v4.8.0`, a feature was added to reference shared psake tasks distributed within PowerShell modules.
 This allows a set of tasks to be versioned, distributed, and called by other projects.